nickyoung-github/pydantic-bind/README.md

 ## Overview

-This project has helpers for automatically generating C++ structs and corresponding pybind marshalling code for dataclasses and Pydantic-based classes.
+This project has helpers for automatically generating C++ structs and corresponding pybind marshalling code for dataclasses and pydantc-based classes.

 This is achieved via a cmake rule: `pydantic_bind_add_module(<path to module>)`

 Add a module this way and it will be scanned for:
 - dataclasses
-- classes derived from Pydantic's BaseModel
+- classes derived from pydantc's BaseModel
 - enums

 For any of these which are encountered, a definition will be added to a .h file, with relative path matching the module and [pybind11](https://pybind11.readthedocs.io/en/stable/index.html) code for binding objects added to a corresponding .cpp file.

-The intended use of this package is for defining behaviour-less data classes, to be shared between Python and C++.
+The intended use of this package is for defining behaviour-less data classes, to be shared between python and C++.
 E.g., a common object model for financial modelling.

-Note that the typcal Python developer experience is now somewhat changed, in that it's necessary to build/install the project.
+Note that the typcal python developer experience is now somewhat changed, in that it's necessary to build/install the project.
 I personally use JetBrains CLion, in place of PyCharm for such projects.

 You can create an instance of the pybind class from your original using `get_pybind_instance()`, e.g.,